ward/run/notes/patella-tendon-recovery.md

 someone asked about it so brain dump will do.
 Who knows if and how long it will take to get around to bother with a proper presentation.

+## I Just Want To Run More

+After the first visit, he banned me from running for two weeks.
+Technically just till our next appointment, but that's when I saw him next.
+Then I was allowed to run 20 minutes every third day.
+I did that for nearly four weeks, but that is because I had to be abroad for over a week and then he had vacation and so it just took forever to get the next appointment.
+Maybe it would not have taken that long otherwise.
+After that, I was allowed to up the time by 10 minutes every third run.
+During the last visit, about 2.5 months after the first one, this was still in effect.
+He said during that last visit I could up the frequency if there was no hint of the patella tendon any more in daily stuff.
+"I rather have you run 1h30 every third day, then up the frequency just yet".
+Of course, now I just ran 1h30 and I am not sure if I can keep pushing beyond it.
+Hope I can self-assess that the more frequency is now allowed.
+I am leaning towards yes, but I will give it another week probably.
+Possibly.
+(Of course if you make that switch, cut the distance per run way down!)

 ## Workouts

 Listed roughly in the order that I was given them by the PT.